 What can we do to improve our religion, then?
 This goes back to the first lesson: Be open to change.
 Peck says taking a scientist’s approach allows us to continue exploring and questioning the world around us, so we can constantly improve our opinions and view of the world.

-This book strikes a great balance between science and religion, declaring neither superior to the other, which is likely a big part of its allure.
+The Road Less Traveled strikes a great balance between science and religion, declaring neither superior to the other, which is likely a big part of its allure.
 Besides discipline, love and spirituality, Peck also describes grace as a mysterious force of positive growth in our lives.
 It universally adds serendipity in ways we can’t quite explain and thus comes as close to a miracle as it gets.
 A good read for everyone who leans heavily towards either side of the science-religion spectrum.